Icinga/icinga2/doc/4-monitoring-remote-systems.md

     # icinga2-enable-feature api

-Edit `/etc/icinga2/features-enabled/api.conf` if you require the configuration synchronisation enabled.
+Edit `/etc/icinga2/features-enabled/api.conf` if you require the configuration synchronisation enabled for this node.

+> **Note**
+>
-The certificate files must be readable by the user Icinga 2 is running as.
-Also, the private key file must not be world-readable.
+> The certificate files must be readable by the user Icinga 2 is running as.
+Also,
+> the private key file must not be world-readable.

 ### <a id="configure-cluster-endpoints"></a> Configure Cluster Endpoints